hechoendrupal/drupal-console-book/en/commands/locale-language-add.md

 # locale:language:add
-Add a language to be supported by your site
+Add languages to be supported by your site

 **Usage:**
 ```